Aggressively Fighting for Your Child's Best Interest

-Parents believe it.
+You know it.
 So do we.
-Child custody is the most important issue in a divorce.
-Children are the innocent bystanders as a marriage falls apart.
-They are entitled to a peaceful and stable life following the divorce of their parents.
+Child custody is the most important issue in a divorce or a break up.
+Your children are the innocent bystanders as your relationship falls apart.
+They need a peaceful and stable life following the separation of their parents.
 We focus on both your rights and the best interests of your children.

 You can contest child custody by filing for a Divorce or for a Change of Custody.
 The court may also modify child custody in a Juvenile Court action.
 Custody in Georgia is always decided by a Judge rather than by a jury.
 The State strongly favors giving children an opportunity for frequent visitation with both parents when it is in the best interest of the child.